 License

 Both Peergos and Sync-in have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both projects show recent activity, with Peergos last updated 2 hours ago and Sync-in 4 hours ago.
+Both projects show recent activity, with Peergos last updated 2 days ago and Sync-in 13 days ago.

 Both tools share common technology foundations, being built with Bash.
 However, they differ in their additional technology choices: Peergos uses Java while Sync-in leverages JavaScript, Typescript, SCSS, NestJS.

-Peergos has been in development longer, starting 13 years ago, compared to Sync-in which began 9 months ago.
+Peergos has been in development longer, starting 13 years ago, compared to Sync-in which began 1 year ago.
 This 12.1-year head start suggests Peergos may have more mature features and established processes.

 Both projects use the AGPL-3.0 license, providing identical terms for usage and distribution.